Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Returns data from a Wii Classic controller.

-'funct' is a 1 or 2 letter code indicating the information to return as follows:
+´funct´ is a 1 or 2 letter code indicating the information to return as follows:
     LX the position of the analog left joystick x axis LY the position of the analog left joystick y axis RX the position of the analog right joystick x axis